imaginaryusername/Reusable_specs/reusable_addresses.md

 Common secret c = H(H(eQ) + s) = H(H(dP) + s)

-Pay to a new P2SH address constructed from keys R1' = R1 + cG, R2' = R2 + cG and R3' = R3 + cG, with m of n specified in OP_CHECKMULTISIG script.
+Pay to new P2SH addresses constructed from keys R1'<sub>i</sub> = CKDpub(R1,c,i), R2'<sub>i</sub> = CKDpub(R2,c,i) and R3'<sub>i</sub> = CKDpub(R3,c,i), with m of n specified in OP_CHECKMULTISIG script.

-Like the case of sending to P2PKH, the sender uses different nonces to sign the first input until the last suffix_size bits of the signature are shared with the scan_pubkey (skip if suffix_size = 0).
+Like the case of sending to P2PKH, the sender uses different nonces to sign the designated input until the last suffix_size bits of the signature are shared with the scan_pubkey (skip if suffix_size = 0).
 The payment transaction is then constructed and ready to be relayed.

 **Relaying: Infrastructure needed**